Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240730-arcadiathemer/20240730-arcadiathemer.md

 If you want to save plots in different formats (such as PNG or JPG) or sizes that aren’t available through this convenience function, you can still use the regular `ggsave` function.
-Additionally for the background to be transparent in exported plots you need to set this argument to `FALSE` in the `theme_arcadia` function:
+Additionally for the background to be transparent in exported plots you need to set the `background` argument to `FALSE` in the `theme_arcadia` function:

 ``` r
 plot <- ggplot(data=diamonds, aes(x=cut, fill=cut)) +